 1. Use the Virgin Australia website

-The Virgin Australia website is the best place to research Virgin Australia reward availability using your Velocity Points.
-Thankfully, its search tool is pretty good.
+The Virgin Australia website is the default place to research Virgin Australia reward availability using your Velocity Points.
+The search tool is decent enough.
 The only thing we’d wish for is a wider calendar view of availability as you currently need to go day-by-day to find reward seats.

 Singapore Airlines & Star Alliance airlines

 For reward seats on Singapore Airlines, the airline tends to make more reward seats available for its own KrisFlyer members, compared to other partner airlines.